foliea/docker-sickrage/README.md

 SickRage should now be listening on port 8081 on your Docker host.

->Nb.
+>N.B.
 After each upgrade, you should either restart the container, or create a new one using the same host `config` and `data` directories as volumes.